Your Insanely Helpful Guide to Balos Beach Crete! (Plus Great Insider’s Tips)

 The Anthemis glaberrima is one of the species that only grows in the area.

-On the shallow waters, there’s Neptune grass (Posidonia oceanica) which shelters different varieties of marine life.
-Snorkeling is a good idea to discover the habitat.
+On the shallow waters, Neptune grass (Posidonia oceanic) shelters different varieties of marine life.
+Snorkeling is an excellent idea to discover the habitat.

 There are plenty of birds, such as the bearded vulture (Gypaetus barbatus).

-Balos is another of Crete’s refuges for the Caretta Caretta turtle as well as for the Mediterranean seal Monachus Monachus.
+Balos is another of Crete’s refuges for the Caretta Caretta turtle and the Mediterranean seal Monachus Monachus.

 Facilities on Balos Beach